-The three men need to be approved by both houses of parliament.
-Abe does not have a majority in the upper house, and needs opposition support for his BOJ picks to take office next month.
+The three men need to be approved by both houses of parliament, which will vet them in coming days.
+Abe does not have a majority in the upper house, and so needs opposition support for his BOJ picks to take office next month.

 WATCHING THE YEN

-A major factor behind hopes of recovery has been the sharp fall in the yen against the dollar to near three-year lows this month, driven by Abe's promises of radical fiscal and monetary stimulus.
+A major factor behind hopes of the recovery has been the sharp fall in the yen against the dollar to near three-year lows this month, which was driven by Abe's promises of radical fiscal and monetary stimulus.